BradGreig/brownlow-predictor/docs/index.md

 | 8 | Zach Merrett | Essendon | 25 |  | Noah Anderson | Gold Coast | 17.16 |
 | 9 | Noah Anderson | Gold Coast | 23 |  | Harry Sheezel | North Melbourne | 17.08 |
 | 10 | Max Gawn | Melbourne | 23 |  | Errol Gulden | Sydney | 17.06 |

+*<small>Prediction for the 2024 AFL Brownlow medal determined using 100 different random forest classifier models.
+Left hand side is for awarding 3-2-1 votes whislt the right hand side corresponds to the expected votes. </small>*

 Unsurprisingly these are fairly similar to our other model.
 However, I have a higher degree of trust in these owing to the larger number of random forests averaged over (less randomness).
 This randomness only really impacts awarding the 3-2-1 based on ranked probabilities, with more differences observed on the left-hand side of the table.
 Under the expected votes scheme, the results are very similar, however, we have Nick Daicos being a clear winner (randomness had previously made it appear closer).